hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 - Ensure `Full control` is ticked and click `Apply`;
 if prompted, allow it to change all folders and files on the disk and ignore all errors

-On each disk, create one top level folder named like `mergerfs_Root_1` through to `mergerfs_Root_8` to match the unique disk volume label number.
+On each disk, create one root folder named like `mergerfs_Root_1` through to `mergerfs_Root_8` to match the unique disk volume label number.

-Under the top level folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
-The same subfolder names and files may or may not exist on every disk, you can spread out the media files and subfolders across disks ... but do **DO NOT duplicate ANY files in ANY of the same level folders named identically across ANY of the disks** since that may break the software rules.
-We end up with something like this
+Under the root folder on the disks, place the media files in a reasonably consistent (including filename capitalisation) subfolder structure of your choice.
+The same subfolder names and files could exist on every disk or you could spread out the media files and subfolders across disks to balance disk usage...
+Note that some 'top level media folder' trees are duplicated across 2 or more disks to make a **backup**.
+**There will a regular `sync` process from 'main' to 'backup' disks.**
+The 'main' disk is always the 'first found disk' having a nominated 'top level media folder' (eg 'Footy') where a 'first found disk' ('ffd') is determined by the leftmost underlying disk in the linux fstab entry for 'mergerfs' (these are specified in left to right order).
+In the example below, the 'ffd' for top level media folder will be:
+- `ClassicMovies` : DISK1 mergerfs_Root_1
+- `Documentaries` : DISK2 mergerfs_Root_2
+- `Footy        ` : DISK1 mergerfs_Root_1
+- `Movies       ` : DISK2 mergerfs_Root_2
+- `OldMovies    ` : DISK3 mergerfs_Root_3
+- `SciFi        ` : DISK2 mergerfs_Root_2
+and not all of the top level media folders are important enough to have a backup (eg 'Movies', 'OldMovies').

 ```
-DISK1 -- mergerfs_Root_1 --|--ClassicMovies   <- do not have identical filenames in other disks in this folder
+DISK1 -- mergerfs_Root_1 --|--ClassicMovies
+                           |--Footy-----------|--1997
+                           |                  |--1998
+                           |                  |--2003
+                           |                  |--2004

+DISK2 -- mergerfs_Root_2 --|--ClassicMovies
                            |--Documentaries
                            |--Footy-----------|--1997
                            |                  |--1998
+                           |                  |--2003
+                           |                  |--2004
+                           |--Movies
                            |--SciFi

-DISK2 -- mergerfs_Root_2 --|--ClassicMovies   <- do not have identical filenames in other disks in this folder
-                           |--Footy-----------|--2000
+DISK3 -- mergerfs_Root_3 --|--ClassicMovies
+                           |--Documentaries
+                           |--Footy-----------|--1997
+                           |                  |--1998
+                           |                  |--2003
-                           |                  |--2002
+                           |                  |--2004
-                           |--Movies
                            |--OldMovies

-DISK3 -- mergerfs_Root_3 --|--ClassicMovies   <- do not have identical filenames in other disks in this folder
-                           |--Footy-----------|--2003
-                           |                  |--2004
+                           |--SciFi
 ```

 In the outline below, we'll assume only 3 USB3 disks.
-We can add more as needed, just keep an eye on the disk naming and folder structures in line with the example model above.
+We can add more as needed, just keep an eye on the mandatory 'disk volume label' naming (eg `DISK1`) and its matching 'root folder' naming (eg `mergerfs_Root_1`) in line with the example model above.
+The 'top level media folder's (eg `Movies`) can be named anything you like, just ensure consistency in capitalization across disks and do not use spaces and especially not special characters.
+Later, you could manually shuffle individual 'top level media folder' trees from one disk to another (by copying/moving from and to the underlying linux disk mounts) to perhaps balance disk space use etc; the next `sync` process wll automatically detect it and stick with its 'fdd' rule.

 ## Install Raspberry Pi OS with `autologin`
 Run the `Raspberry Pi Imager` on a PC to put the full 64 bit `Raspberry Pi OS` image to an SD card in the usual way